AgRenaud/benchmark-py-api/README.md

 ## Setting Up VM
 After running the following command, you'll have Virtual machine up for the benchmark.
 The initial VM has 2 CPU cores and 2048 MB of memory

+To start with the installation you'll want to build the archive or `wheel` for the application to test with `poetry build-project` command.
 ```
 poetry env use </path-to-your-python-exe>
 poetry install
 poetry shell

+cd flask-example && poetry build-project
+cd ..
+cd fastapi-example && poetry build-project
+cd ..

 vagrant up --provision
 ```